-The organization does have credit risk in the accounts receivable and advances to related party of \$249,450 (2022 - \$235,519).
+The organization does have credit risk in the accounts receivable and advances to related party of \$372,496 (2023 - \$249,450).
 Credit risk is the risk that one party to a transaction will fail to discharge an obligation and cause the other party to incur a financial loss.
 The organization reduces its exposure to credit risk by following up overdue accounts on a timely basis and creating an allowance for bad debts when applicable.
-In the opinion of management, the credit risk exposure to the organization is low.
-This risk is unchanged from the prior year.
+In the opinion of management, the credit risk exposure to the organization is moderate.
+This risk has increased from the prior year.

 The organization also has a credit risk relating to cash and term deposits, which it manages by dealing with large chartered banks in Canada and investing in highly liquid investments.
 The organization's objective is to minimize its exposure to credit risk in order to prevent losses on financial assets by placing its investments in highly liquid investments that are insurable by the Canadian Investor Protection Fund (CIPF).
-The corporation's cash carrying value is \$82,614 (2022 - \$80,258) and term deposits carrying value is \$313,129 (2022 - \$302,903), representing the maximum exposure to credit risk of these financial assets.
+The corporation's cash carrying value is \$33,724 (2023 - \$82,614) and term deposits carrying value is \$217,826 (2023 - \$313,129), representing the maximum exposure to credit risk of these financial assets.
 This risk is unchanged from the prior year.